MrMontag/yata/readme.txt

 Building requirements:
 - Qt 4.6 or later
-- cmake 2.6 or later (available at http://www.cmake.org; and is usually packaged with most Linux distributions)
 - yaml-cpp 0.2.6
 - C++ compiler capable of building Qt (GNU gcc is recommended)